 What is an Umbrella?

-An umbrella insurance policy is additional liability insurance coverage that goes beyond the limits of your liability insurance, providing an additional layer of coverage to those at risk of being sued.
-This means that you are required to hold an underlying (or primary) liability policy, the limits of which must be exhausted in the event of damages or a lawsuit before the umbrella coverage kicks in.
+An umbrella insurance policy is additional liability insurance coverage that goes above and beyond the limits of your liability insurance, providing an additional layer of coverage to those at risk of being sued.
+This means that you are required to hold an underlying (or primary) liability policy or policies, the limits of which must be exhausted in the event of damages or a lawsuit before the umbrella coverage kicks in.
+Umbrella coverage is specific to liability risks and does not offer ANY protection for the property itself.
+Common causes of premises liability loss may include a slip and fall or wrongful death.

-Some agents unfamiliar with real estate investing may advise a client to add their rental property as an asset under their personal homeowner’s policy, and purchase a personal umbrella to extend the limit of coverage.
-Here are two reasons this is not a good idea:
+Some agents unfamiliar with real estate investing may advise a client to insure their rental property on a personal dwelling policy (which typically includes a $300,000 – $500,000 limit of liability), and purchase a personal umbrella to extend the limit of coverage over both their personal residence’s homeowner’s policy and investment property’s dwelling policy to extend their liability limits.
+Here are several reasons this may not be a good idea:

 - If you own the rental property under an entity other than your personal name (such as an LLC), the personal umbrella offers limited or no protection for that entity’s asset.